TheKevJames/web/reviews/README.rst

 `Dungeon Keeper Ami`_                           FanFic(Sailor Moon), LitRPG             A "Dungeon Core" LitRPG featuring Sailor Mercury.
 I was initially interested in this story for the interesting take on "good guy forced to be evil", but the MC's constant poor decision making and naivete eventually got on my nerves.
 Unfortunately, it felt like the story fell into a loop of the protagonist thinking "what could go wrong?
 I know everything about this thing I know nothing about, this can't go badly" then that thing going badly.
 `Fleep`_                                        Comic, RatFic                           Fleep is an interesting (short) comic about an insomniac figuring out who and where he is.
 Great read!
 `Friendship is Optimal`_                        FanFic(MLP), RatFic                     The MLP RatFic which spawned any others.
 Well-written and interesting take, but I've never really been able to get into the MLP fandom even for adjacent material like this.
 Worth a read, especially if you feel differently.
+`Greg Vader vs The World`_                      FanFic(Worm), LitRPG                    I *wanted* to like this one, but... man.
+This one just wasn't good.
+Maybe I didn't give it enough of a chance, but I do not see how it got the ratings it has.
+Maybe 4.x stars on RoyalRoad doesn't mean as much as I hoped it would?
+The first time I've abandoned reading something so early in several months.
 `Harry Potter and the Methods of Rationality`_  FanFic(HP), RatFic                      The story which defined the RatFic genre.
 Read this.
 `Kaleidoscope`_                                 FanFic(Naruto), SI                      The author is born into the Uchiha family before the massacre.
 A frantic struggle to survive ensues.
 Enjoyable read, bit of a power-up fantasy.
 `Luminosity`_                                   FanFic(Twilight), RatFic                What if Bella was not an idiot?
 Well written, interesting story, highly acclaimed on `/r/rational`_.
 Personally, though, I've picked up and abandoned this a couple times now but can't quite put my finger on why.
 My current best guess is timing -- someday soon I'll set aside the time to read this in one go and see if that changes things.
+`Maou no Hisho`_                                Comic                                   Silly manga.
+Manga is very rarely my thing, but this one is definitely silly and fun.
 `On Being a Sith Lord`_                         FanFic(Star Wars)                       One-shot KotOR story about how the protag feels about finding out about her previously-amnesiac past (massive spoilers, obviously -- go play KotOR, its great!).
 Short but sweet, lots of interesting tidbits and fun character interactions.
 `Pact`_                                         Fantasy                                 The protagonist finds himself inheriting an old property with a trove of supernatural knowledge -- magic and demons ensue.
 Wonderfully written (same author as Worm), but I could never really get into the flow of the story.
 I've been informed that this one is much better reading in its entirety rather than trying to keep up week-by-week, so I'll likely try again at some point.
 `People Lie`_                                   FanFic(Naruto)                          Darker Naruto world, Naruto/Hinata/Sasuke focus with a darker, more cynical Naruto whose personality spreads to the others.
 Interestingly written, but abandoned with a couple short spin-offs which seemed to be attempts to resurrect it.
 Very gratuitous, decent enough read.